mvolkmann/blog/src/htmx.md

 In the first client approach, the Alpine directives `x-effect` and `x-bind` (with shorthand syntax `:`) are used.
-The JavaScript code that is the value of the `x-effect` directive is reevaluated every time an Alpine variable it uses changes.
+The JavaScript code that is the value of the `x-effect` directive is reevaluated every time any Alpine variable it uses changes.
-In this case it references the `count` variable.
-When the value of `count` changes, the `hx-process` function is called to re-process the current element.
+When the value of the Alpine variable `count` changes, the `hx-process` function is called to re-process the current element.
 The syntax `:hx-get` means that the value will be recomputed every time the element is processed.